Features

 Platform side-channel attack testing and resistance

-• Crypto hardware accelerators are leveraged when available.
+• Crypto hardware accelerators are leveraged when available (board specific).

 • AES CCM (Bluetooth spec) on nRF52840

-• Otherwise fallback software crypto primitives are provided for main algorithms.
+• Software crypto primitives are provided as fallback.

 • Both of those implementations are side-channel attack resilient.